-From post: “It’s Not Your Parents’ Fault” by Morty Lefkoe on his blog.
+From post: “It’s Not Your Parents’ Fault” by Morty Lefkoe in the blog section of his site The Lefkoe Institute.
+He writes:

 One of the most common questions we get from people who use our free belief-elimination site is, “I don’t think I got my beliefs from my parents.